IngoScholtes/kdd2018-tutorial/docs/setup.md

 `#%%`
 `print(paths)`

-or you can simply open the
+Or you can simply open your local copy of the tutorial repository in Visual Studio Code as described above.
+In the `code` directory, you can then directly open the file `environment_test.py`.

-If the `python` extension of Visual Studio Code has been setup properly, you should see the `python` code properly highlighted and colored.
-If the `jupyter` extension has been set up properly, two commands `Run cell` will appear above the `#%%` tags, which mark the start of a `jupyter` cell.
+If the `python` extension of Visual Studio Code has been installed correctly, you should see the `python` code properly highlighted and colored.
+If the `jupyter` extension has been set up properly, two code lenses `Run cell` will appear above the `#%%` tags.
+These tags mark the start of a cell in a `jupyter` notebook that we can execute directly fron within Visual Studio Code.

-Click the top-most `Run cell` command.
-A menu will show up, asking you whether to start a new notebook, or whether to select an existing `jupyter` notebook server.
-Select `Start a new Notebook` and wait for the status line `Python 3 Kernel (idle)` to appear in Visual Studio Code's bottom status bar.
-Now click the second `Run cell` command.
-A new window will show up that shows the output of your code, in our example a list frequencies of paths of different lengths.
+Click the top-most `Run cell` code lens.
+A menu will appear, asking you whether to start a new notebook or whether to select an existing `jupyter` notebook server.
+Select `Start a new Notebook` and wait for the status line `Python 3 Kernel (idle)` to appear in Visual Studio Code's status bar.
+Now click the second `Run cell` code lens.
+A new window should pop up that shows the output of your code, in our example a list frequencies of paths of different lengths.

 If you see this output, all is set up properly, and you are all set to complete the first two sessions of the hands-on tutorial.